tomjoht/documentation-theme-jekyll/index.md

 ## Automated links

-If you want to use an automated system for managing links, see [Automated Links][mydoc_hyperlinks-automatedlinks].
+If you want to use an automated system for managing links, see [Automated Links][mydoc_hyperlinks.html#automatedlinks].
 This approach automatically creates a list of Markdown references to simplify linking.

 ## Other instructions